 On February 18, 2006, Shani Davis becomes the first Black athlete to win an individual gold medal in Winter Olympics history, capturing the men's 1,000-meter speedskating race.
 American Joey Cheek wins the silver medal at the event at the Games in Turin, Italy.

-Four years later, at the Games in Vancouver, British Columbia, Davis repeated as Olympic champion in the 1,000-meter speedskating.
-The Chicago native also earned a silver medal in the 1,500-meter speedskating race at the Games in Turin and Vancouver.
+Four years later, at the Games in Vancouver, British Columbia, Davis repeated as Olympic champion in the 1,000-meter speedskating race and earned a silver medal in the 1,500-meter race.

-Davis retired in November of 2019.
+Davis retired from competing in November of 2019.